 The Company currently operates in one business segment focused on the discovery, development, and commercialization of advanced therapies to treat a range of devastating rare and orphan diseases.
 The Company is not organized by market and is managed and operated as one business.
-A single management team reports to the chief operating decision maker, its Chief Executive Officer, who comprehensively manages the entire business.
+A single management team reports to the chief operating decision maker ("CODM"), its Chief Executive Officer, who comprehensively manages the entire business.
+The Company and its CODM evaluate performance and allocate resources primarily based on Net product sales and Net loss within the Consolidated Statement of Operations he is regularly provided.
+Net loss is used to monitor budget to actual results and actuals against prior periods.
+The Company does not accumulate discrete financial information with respect to separate service lines, and thus there is one reportable segment.
 The Company does not operate any separate lines of business or separate business entities with respect to its products.
-Accordingly, the Company does not accumulate discrete financial information with respect to separate service lines, and thus there is one reporting unit.
+Accordingly, the Consolidated Statements of Operations and Consolidated Balance Sheets provide information regarding significant segment expenses and segment assets.
+Revenue segregation by product line is presented in the revenue recognition section earlier in this footnote.